 Got Your Bags Packed?

-If you’ve already had experience with accessible travel in Tulum, I’d love to hear about your experience in the comments section; your words will no doubt help future wheelchair travelers.
-Have lingering questions about accessible travel in Tulum?
-Leave a comment and I’ll do my best to help.
+If you’ve already had experience with accessible travel in Tulum, I’d love to hear about your experience in the comments section; your words will undoubtedly help future wheelchair travelers.